gamemanual0/gm0/source/docs/hardware-components/fastener-guide.rst

 **Grub Screws**

 .. figure:: images/grub-screw.jpg
-   :alt: diagram showing thread terminology
+   :alt: picture of a grub screw
    :width: 150px

 These bolts have no head, the recess is instead embedded within the threads.
 They are primarily used as set screws.